 Readers know when a book feels ‘off,’ but by observing a few basic text-formatting rules, you transform your manuscript pages into something that looks attractive and professional.

-Types of Book Formatting
+Types of Book Formats

 Before starting the formatting process, it’s important to decide your book’s final format: hardcover, paperback, and/or eBook.
 Each of these options will influence considerations within the text for final print or viewing.